 We supported the setting up of Grapevine – an online social networking and consultation opportunity for people from different cultures living in Devon (although no longer running, it brought many people together and particularly helped with English Language support).

-In 2013 we published a guide, Understanding Race in Devon, for foster carers and adopters on how to look after BME children (which can be useful for all kinds of care settings).
+In 2013 we published a guide, Understanding Race in Devon, for foster carers and adopters on how to look after BAME children (which can be useful for all kinds of care settings).

-More recently, we have provided the opportunity for social workers recruited from oversees to discuss and share experiences with managers.
-The South West Peninsula BME Social Worker Group is also a regional BME networking group for local authority social workers across the South West including Plymouth, Torbay, Cornwall and Devon.
+More recently, we have provided the opportunity for Children’s social workers recruited from oversees to discuss and share experiences with managers.